lokesh-venkata-sai/Adventure_works_Data_Engineering_Pipeline/readme.md

     - Uncheck "Use Photon Acceleration"
     - Terminate After: 20

-- Now, we need to setup permissions for databricks to access the data lake
+- **Permissions Setup**: Now, we need to setup permissions for databricks to access the data lake
     - First way: we can use microsoft entra ID to create an service application to be kept in between Databricks and datalake
     - Another way: We can use azure storage access key to access data lake
         - Run this code in notebook